SUBSCRIBE TO OUR FREE NEWSLETTER

 Globally, governments' pledges to limit greenhouse gas emissions are not adequate to stave off an average surface temperature warming of 2degC, the agreed threshold to prevent irreparable global warming and extreme weather events, according to the report (pdf), Fair Shares: A Civil Society Equity Review of Intended Nationally Determined Contributions (INDCs), crafted by 18 civil society groups.

-The groups, which include Friends of the Earth International and Oxfam, analyzed the pledges put forth ahead of time in early negotiations in Bonn, Germany this week by about 150 United Nations (UN) member states taking part in this year's COP21 climate talks in Paris and determined that the "ambition of all major developed countries falls well short of their fair shares."
+The groups, which include Friends of the Earth International and Oxfam, analyzed the pledges made ahead of time in early negotiations in Bonn, Germany, this week by about 150 United Nations (UN) member states participating in this year's COP21 climate talks in Paris and determined that the "ambition of all major developed countries falls well short of their fair shares."

 While there is no official method of determining a nation's climate obligations, the civil society groups weighed the pledges against individual countries' economic wealth and historical contribution to global warming.

-Because the U.S. and the European Union (EU) can afford to switch from fossil fuels to renewable energy, and because they have benefited financially from burning coal, oil, and natural gas for centuries, their pledges amount to roughly a fifth of what they owe on climate action, the coalition said.
+The coalition said the U.S. and the European Union (EU) can afford to switch from fossil fuels to renewable energy.
+Because they have benefited financially from burning coal, oil, and natural gas for centuries, their pledges amount to roughly a fifth of what they owe on climate action.
 Japan has pledged a tenth, according to the same metrics.

 Meanwhile, emerging nations were found to "exceed or broadly meet" their obligations.
-Kenya, China, India, Brazil, Indonesia, and the Marshall Islands are among the developing economies which are going beyond the call of duty.
+Kenya, China, India, Brazil, Indonesia, and the Marshall Islands are among the developing economies going beyond the call of duty.

 "Emission cut pledges made by rich countries so far are less than half of what we need to avoid runaway climate change," said Susann Scherbarth, climate justice and energy campaigner at Friends of the Earth Europe.
 "The draft Paris agreement on the negotiating table this week shows that many seem ready to accept irreversible and devastating consequences for people and the planet."